ttran9712/yelp-star-rating-prediction/README.md

 # yelp-star-rating-prediction
 Goal: Accurately classify Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews

-Data: Yelp Review Data Set from Kaggle.
+Data: Yelp Review Data Set from Kaggle (yelp.csv).

 Each observation in this dataset is a review of a particular business by a particular user.